-- 10.2 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
-Please provide web links for the legislation listed above. https://iplo.nl/regelgeving/omgevingswet/english-environment-and-planning-act/ - 10.3 Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?
+10.2 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State's Party cultural and natural heritage.
+Please provide web links for the legislation listed above. as stated the legislation is being worked on.
+There is also Access and Benefit Sharing legislation being in prepared.

+10.3 - Are the services provided by agencies/institutions adequate for the protection, conservation, presentation and management of World Heritage properties in your country?